-With the dynamic nature of industrial control systems, many engineers do not fully understand
+With the dynamic nature of industrial control systems, many engineers do not fully understand the features and risks of many devices.
+For their part, IT support personnel who provide the communications paths and network defenses do not always grasp the systems' operational drivers and constraints.

-- Run Windows command line tools to analyze the system looking for high-risk items - Run Linux command line tools (ps, ls, netstat, ect) and basic scripting to automate the running of programs to perform continuous monitoring of various tools - Install VMWare and create virtual machines to create a virtual lab to test and evaluate tools/security of systems - Better understand various industrial control systems and their purpose, application, function, and dependencies on network IP and industrial communications - ▶ Work with operating systems (system administration concepts for Unix/Linux and/or Windows operating systems) - Work with network infrastructure design (network architecture concepts, including topology, protocols, and components) - Better understand the systems' security lifecycle - Better understand information assurance principles and tenets (confidentiality, integrity, availability, authentication, nonrepudiation) - Use your skills in computer network defense (detecting host and network-based intrusions via intrusion detection technologies) - Implement incident response and handling methodologies the features and risks of many devices.
-In addition, IT support personnel who provide the communications paths and network defenses do not always grasp the systems' operational drivers and constraints.
 This course is designed to help traditional IT personnel fully understand the design principles underlying control systems and how to support those systems in a manner that ensures availability and integrity.
 In parallel, the course addresses the need for control system engineers and operators to better understand the important role they play in cybersecurity.
 This starts by ensuring that a control system is designed and engineered with cybersecurity built into it, and that cybersecurity has the same level of focus as system reliability throughout the system lifecycle.